chtoucas/Calendrie/README.md

 _This project is heavily inspired by NodaTime and JodaTime._

-Compared to NodaTime and the BCL, Calendrie is missing many important features (parsing, formatting, time-related classes, no package, etc.), therefore there is very little reason to use this library instead of them; it's really just a hobby project.
+Compared to NodaTime and the BCL, Calendrie is missing many important features (parsing, formatting, time-related classes, etc.), therefore there is very little reason to use this library instead of them; it's really just a hobby project.